Gaudiya-Koshan/sanskrit-fonts/README.md

 # Sanskrit Unicode Fonts
-This is a repository of Unicode compliant fonts that contain the sanskrit diacritic or Devanagari character sets.
+This is a repository of Unicode compliant fonts that contain either the IAST Sanskrit diacritic or Devanagari character sets.

 As fonts are recommended: